Coronavirus - if you're worried about working

 - ways you might be able to keep getting paid if you can't work or decide not to

 You have the right to be safe at work whether you work full time or have a zero-hours contract.

 If you're on the shielding list

-There’s advice about work and shielding in the shielding guidance on mygov.scot.
+There’s advice about work and shielding on mygov.scot.

 If your employer tells you to return to your workplace

-If you feel you have to go to work to keep your income or avoid losing your job, this could be disability discrimination.
+If you can work from home but your employer makes you feel that you have to go to work to keep your income or avoid losing your job, this could be disability discrimination.
 You can find out how to talk to your employer or raise a grievance against them.